 Mitigating controls are a great way to reduce SOD conflict risks.
-Still, if you are not careful, you can mitigate yourself out of compliance.
+But if you’re not careful, you can mitigate yourself out of compliance.
 SAP SOX compliance in your company may be such a routine activity that you’ve lost track of why you’re doing it, beyond being told to.
 And, you may not realize that there could be ways to do it better.
 It’s not enough to assign a compensating control to a risk and call it a day.
 Advances in Governance Risk Management and Compliance (GRC) solutions offer new methods for handling SOX aspects in the SAP audit, especially concerning Segregation of duties (SoD).

 - Are they valid?

 It won’t matter to the auditor if you’ve said you are going to execute a potential process.
 You have to make the actual mitigating control work.
-Instead, you should have a process in place defining what you’re looking for and how to respond to suspicious activity.
-You’d also need to follow a procedure to document the workflow so that it’s reviewed and signed off by the appropriate party each week.
-And finally, you’d need to reaffirm the control, ensuring that it is really addressing all the SOD risks it’s supposed to address.
+Instead, you should have a process in place to define what you’re looking for and how to address suspicious activity.
+A procedure should document the workflow so it’s reviewed and signed off by the appropriate party each week.
+You would also have to reaffirm the control.
+This way you can ensure it actually addresses all the SoD risks it’s supposed to cover.